 Writing an Original TV Drama Serial

-Our brand new highly selective course will see talented writers develop an outline and write a pilot episode for an original TV drama serial, with masterclasses from top TV professionals and the Curtis Brown TV agents. *Scholarship available*
+Write a pilot episode & outline for an original TV drama serial on our brand new course.
+With masterclasses from top TV professionals, including BBC Commissioner Manda Levin, and the Curtis Brown TV agents. *Scholarship available*

 Mar 09 2020 - Jul 13 2020